Virtual Reality Live Acting Experience

 The experience was made possible with the use of a multitude of technical components which posed new challenges to the concept and creative engineers, as well as our 3D artists - who required a dedicated amount of time during their exploration phase.
 In parallel to VR, the core of this experience is face and body tracking.
 Facial recognition software captured the actor’s facial expressions and transmitted them in real-time to the 3D model: the virtual animal.
 As a dialogue partner, the rabbit represents the suffering of all animals, and reaches out to the logo of the animal rights organisation.

-Level design in Unreal
+Environment design in Unreal

-For the background and surrounding, five different worlds were conceptualised, modelled and developed in the game engine Unreal.
+For the background and surrounding, five different worlds were conceptualised, modelled and developed in the Unreal Engine.
 Abstract themes - such as the value of life, freedom, animal experiments and the handling of animals in the food industry - have allowed us to portray a scenario-based tangible environment.
 The user is then guided through the scenarios by the virtual persona.
 Immersion becomes particularly emphatic due to the minimalistic set design, which is also found in the virtual world - hence creating an absolutely fluid transition between real and virtual reality.
 During the concept work, user interfaces were deliberately omitted in order to reduce the artificialness.

 Perfection in 3D-design and animation